vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

 security isn't just about having a strong outer defense, but also about inner decoupling to the extent possible.

+### Separation for ease of diagnosis and for seamless rotation

+(elaborate on this next time)

 ## Firewall / security group

 This is relevant both for security against leakage and for security